kingway66/lazyvim_osc52/README.md

 Directions of use:

    1. Press Command+Option+I (or Ctrl+Shift+Space) to start VI mode
-   2. As with VI, start the selection with V or V
+   2. As with VI, start the selection with v or V
    3. Once selected, press y to copy
    4. Paste anywhere (p or ctrl+v, command+v, etc.)
    5. To exit VI mode, press the start combo key again